Train At Pine Rest | Psychology Predoctoral Internship

 - Plus other weekly training and committee meetings.

-The internship at Pine Rest is designed to “meet interns where they are” with regard to professional development.
-Initial assessment of skills is followed by personalized goal setting, and then evaluation of those goals.
-Interns are expected to begin at an entry level of practice skill, then advance in competence throughout the year, with achievement of intermediate or advanced skill levels upon completion of internship.
-Internship programming facilitates this process of development through case conference and professional development seminars, in addition to the assignment of progressively more complex clinical cases.
-Interns are expected to achieve gradual movement toward the independent practice of psychology.
+The internship at Pine Rest meets interns where they are in professional development.
+Initial assessment of skills is followed by personalized goal setting with internship faculty.
+Interns are expected to begin at an entry level of practice skill, advancing in competence throughout the year, reaching the achievement of intermediate or advanced skill levels at completion of internship.
+Internship programming facilitates development through the above-mentioned training activities, as well as the assignment of progressively more complex clinical cases.

 Competencies